Pan Pacific International Holdings Corporation

 Senior Executive Officer (Head of Asia Business)

-Executive Officer (Head of Overseas Operations MD Support Headquarters)
+Executive Officer (Head of Compliance Promotion Headquarters & Operations Management Headquarters)